maxxiimo/the-front-end-manifesto/foundation-markup.md

 As much as Rails is a framework, within this framework lives a smaller templating framework, views, made up predominantly of HTML organized in specific folders of your application (styles and interactivity are added in via CSS and JavaScript).

-In Rails, the heart of this view framework is referred to as the layout template.
-The default Rails name for the layout template is application.html.haml, but you can have more than one layout template.
+In Rails, the heart of this view framework is referred to as the layout template, whose default name is **application.html.haml**, but you can have more than one layout template.

-The layout template is the heart of the view framework because view code from other parts of a Rails application pass through and become framed by application.html.haml, or any other layout template you create, before being served and rendered by the end-user.
+Layout templates are the heart of the view framework because view code from other parts of a Rails application pass through and become framed by application.html.haml, or any other layout template you create, before being served and rendered by the end-user.
 It's kind of like an ice cream cone.
-You can add any number of flavors, but however you arrange your ice cream, the cone will be its base.
+You can add any number of flavors, but however you arrange your ice cream, the cone will be at its base.

 ### Where Does It Live?